CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific niche (agent-friendliness auditing of documentation sites), lists concrete capabilities, provides explicit 'Use when' guidance, and includes natural trigger phrases.
-It uses proper third-person voice throughout and is concise yet comprehensive.
-The description would allow Claude to confidently select this skill from a large pool without ambiguity.
+This is an excellent skill description that clearly defines a specific niche (documentation site agent-friendliness auditing), lists concrete capabilities across multiple dimensions, and provides explicit trigger guidance with natural user phrases.
+It uses proper third-person voice throughout and would be easily distinguishable from other skills in a large skill library.

 DimensionReasoningScore